 Not only is chocolate delicious, but a 2013 study published in the Journal of Psychopharmacology found that it can also be a major mood-booster.

 Eating a tiny bit of chocolate every day can up your happiness levels, as long as what you're snacking on is at least 70 percent cocoa or higher.
 Otherwise, you won't reap any benefits (besides satisfying your sweet tooth, of course).

 Plan a vacation.

-Emphasis on "plan."
-By actually using your time off and taking a real, quality vacation, you'll feel much happier.
-And while you might not be able to do the actual vacationing any time soon, a lot of that happiness comes before you even leave for your trip.
+Have some vacation days you need to use or lose?
+Use them!
+Sure, a vacation is bound to make you happy, but even planning a trip can boost your mood.
 In fact, a 2010 study published in the journal Applied Research in Quality of Life found that just anticipating a vacation left people beaming with joy for up to eight weeks.
-So, do yourself a favor and start thinking ahead!
+Do yourself a favor and start thinking ahead!

 Step away from the screen.